OnePointGlobal/OnePoint-API-Documentation-V2/docs/Callbacks.md

 Test | A boolean value that indicates whether the message should be sent or not.
 If set to true the message will not be sent, but the internal OnePoint Global Routing will be tested.
 Status | For more information on statuses check [here](MessageStatuses.md).
 MetaData | For more information on metadata check [here](MetaData.md).
+MessageID | The OnePoint Global Message ID available for you to track the message in other methods and callbacks.
+Carrier | The name of the carrier.
+This can be any valid string or the word `Unknown` Reachable | A boolean value indicating whether the number is reachable.
+NumberType | A string indicating the type of number - `Mobile`, `Landline` or `Unknown`

 ### Callback Types